-UL 1741 SA, until January 1, 2022, or until such time new DERs applying for interconnection will comply with IEEE 1547-2018, IEEE Standards for Inverters, Converters, Controllers and Interconnection System Equipment for Use with Distributed Energy Resources
+UL 1741 SA, until January 1, 2022, at which time new DERs applying for interconnection will comply with IEEE 1547-2018, IEEE Standards for Inverters, Converters, Controllers and Interconnection System Equipment for Use with Distributed Energy Resources

 3858.
 Certification of DER Packages.